ardaku/pasts/README.md

 [![Crates.io](https://img.shields.io/crates/l/pasts)](https://github.com/ardaku/pasts/search?l=Text&q=license)
 [![Docs.rs](https://docs.rs/pasts/badge.svg)](https://docs.rs/pasts/)

-**Minimal asynchronous runtime for Rust**
+**Minimal asynchronous executor for Rust**

-The pasts asynchronous runtime is designed for creating user-space software and embedded software using an asynchronous event loop.
-It aims to abstract away all of the pain points of using asynchronous Rust.
+The pasts asynchronous executor is designed for creating user-space software and embedded software.
 Pasts is purposely kept small with the entire source directory under 500 lines of Rust code.

 Check out the [documentation][0] for examples.

 # Goals

  - No unsafe (safe and sound)
  - No required std (executor requires two allocations at startup, if needed can use a bump allocator with small capacity)